networknext/next/docs/source/simple_server_example.rst

 	    return 1;
 	}

-Next, define a function to be called when packets are received.
+Next, define a function to be called when packets are received from clients.

 Here is one that reflects the packet back to the client that sent it: